ABOUT SFM

 EVENT SEARCH

-Do you know that "Edo" was an area where dyed goods were produced along with "Kanazawa" and "Kyoto"? and it was during the Meiji and Taisho eras when dyeing companies began to migrate to this Ochiai after coming down the Myoshoji river to the Kanda river where the water of the river was clean from "Kanda Kondacyo where it was its center in the Edo era.
-Since then, this "Ochiai" has supported one part of Edo dyeing as a town of dyeing.
-The times of Japanese clothes have changed to Western clothes, and while the vitality of those days is fading, but even now there are many workshops here and there that continue to keep the "Edo dyeing" in "Ochiai".
-Starting in 2009, we began organizing an event "Dye Path" as a revitalization project in the city with "Dyeing" as its key word.
-Through the events, we had many people and students who live in this "Ochiai" participate and we could reconfirm it a "Dyeing Town".
-Also, in "Ochiai" there were many literary artists and artists such as Fumiko Hayashi, Yuzo Saeki and Tsune Nakamura and can be also found one artistic aspect.
-"Ochiai" where rivers and rivers meet each other, now became a town where people and culture meet each other.
+Do you know that Edo (the former name of Tokyo) was an area where dyeing production area along with Kanazawa and Kyoto?
+It was during the Meiji and Taisho eras (1868~1926) when dyeing companies began to migrate to Ochiai Area.
+Since then, Ochiai has supported one part of Edo dyeing as a town of dyeing.
+Even now there are many workshops here and there that continue to keep the “Edo dyeing” in Ochiai.
+Currently, we are conducting a town revitalization project using the keyword “dyeing”.
+Ochiai is also an area where many literary figures and painters such as Fumiko Hayashi (a novelist, 1903~1951), Yuzo Saeki (a painter, 1898~1928), and Tsune Nakamura lived (a painter, 1887~1924), so you can see its artistic side.
+Ochiai Area where rivers and rivers meet each other, now became a town where people and culture meet each other.